lightningtgc/sublime-cssorder/README.md

  `Tools> Css Order> Set Cssorder Config`

- or right click the content and select 'Set Cssorder Config'
+ or `right click` the content and select `Set Cssorder Config`

 * It will automatically format when you saved the file,

- and you can close automatical format  by setting `format_on_save` to `false` in `Set Cssorder Config`.
+ and you can close automatical format  by

+ setting `format_on_save` to `false` in `Set Cssorder Config`.

 ## Release History

++ v0.3.0: Support Sass and Less.
-+ v0.2.1: Fix bug and submitting to Sublime Package Control
++ v0.2.1: Fix bug and submitting to Sublime Package Control.
 + v0.2.0: Handle compressive file case.
 + v0.1.0: Release.